 The Company recognizes rental revenue from tenants, including rental abatements, lease incentives and contractually fixed increases attributable to operating leases, on a straight-line basis over the term of the related leases when collectability is reasonably assured.
-Contingent rental income is recognized once the lessee achieves the specified target.
+Additionally, percentage rent that is fixed and determinable at the lease inception date is recorded on a straight-line basis over the lease term, resulting in the recognition of deferred rental revenue on the Company's consolidated balance sheets.
+Deferred rental revenue is amortized to rental revenue on a straight-line basis over the remainder of the lease term.
+The lease term includes the initial non-cancelable lease term and any reasonably assured renewable periods.
+Contingent rental income that is not fixed and determinable at lease inception is recognized only when the lessee achieves the specified target.
 Recognition of rental income commences when control of the facility has been transferred to the tenant.

 As of December 31, 2014, all but one of the Company's real estate investment properties were leased to a subsidiary of Penn under the Master Lease.
 The obligations under the Master Lease are guaranteed by Penn and by most Penn subsidiaries that occupy and operate the facilities leased under the Master Lease.
 A default by Penn or its subsidiaries with regard to any facility will cause a default with regard to the Master Lease.
-In January 2014, GLPI completed the asset acquisition of Casino Queen in East St. Louis, Illinois.
+In January 2014, GLPI completed the asset acquisition of Casino

+Queen in East St. Louis, Illinois.
 GLPI subsequently leased the property back to Casino Queen on a "triple net" basis on terms similar to those in the Master Lease.